 Although it’s not free, you tend to get your own room and the variety of properties on Airbnb can be pretty funky – there are tree houses, trains and air streams currently listed.
 I even saw a mansion on offer for $10 a night in Mexico!
 Again, set aside some time to let your plans take shape.

-Best budget accommodation website for: those with sea legs and able to pitch in
+Best for: those with sea legs and able to pitch in

 I have yet to use this site, which was recently pointed out to me by a travel friend.
 The concept is a little like couchsurfing, but on the water.
 Boat owners list their upcoming journeys and advertise for shipmates.
 The options seem endless from those looking for experienced crew to those who will accept deck hands, cooks and even inexperienced travelers.
 There are a few people seeking a masseuse, which made me shudder slightly – hey, it may be all above-board (pun intended), but there is a pretty broad range of options on offer.
 In some cases you are paid (if you have the right skills) and in others you’re expected to contribute to your expenses.
 Other trips are free.

 Both the locations and length of sail can vary vastly from a jaunt in western Europe for two weeks to year-long adventures through Asia.
 You’ll want to make sure you have the sea legs before you commit to such a long trip, and make sure you bond well with your captain, because the get-out options are likely to be limited, but all round this strikes me as an excellent idea for travelers.
 Now, I wonder if there is a crew option from Japan to Korea around May?
 I can cook.

 Trusted House Sitter, Mind My House and Luxury House Sitting